AnggaR96s/Reforestation/README.md

-## How do you make Lady Gaga cry?
-Poker face.
+## What do computers and air conditioners have in common?
+They both become useless when you open windows.